epfl-dlab/transformers-CFG/README.md

 grammar_processor = GrammarConstrainedLogitsProcessor(grammar, adapter="llama-cpp-python")

 # Define prompt.
 prompt = 'The text says, "The animal is a dog."
-The answer is obvious.'
+The answer is obvious. '

 # Generate constrained text (non-streaming).
 response = model.create_completion(